MBACP Registered Counsellor, BA (Hons) Humanistic Counselling (Greenwich), FdA Counselling.

 I work with all of the issues listed on the GCRC About Us page.
 My ongoing work with people with cancer at The Fountain Centre, Royal Surrey Hospital, has led to a special interest in working with the emotional impact of living with cancer, untreatable cancer and chronic illness.

-MBACP Registered Counsellor, BA (Hons) Integrative-Relational Counselling (Middlesex).
+MBACP Accredited Counsellor, BA (Hons) Integrative-Relational Counselling (Middlesex).
+MA in Child & Adolescent Psychotherapy and Counselling (2021)

 I believe that life is about freedom of being and that this is within the potential of each one of us.
 Counselling is about re-activating this potential.
 The true therapeutic involvement between a counsellor and a client creates a healing relationship, which develops what is already in you – your natural ability to restore the balance, to change and grow.